Père David's mole: Taxonomy

 The species was moved to the genus Talpa in 2001, and Talpa streetorum was synonymized with the species in 2005.
-T. streetorum was classified as a subspecies until a 2023 genetic analysis, which named a new subspecies T. d. tatvanensis, and split a new species Talpa hakkareinsis from T. davidiana based on genetic data.
+T. streetorum was classified as a subspecies until a 2023 genetic analysis, which named a new subspecies T. d. tatvanensis, and split a new species Talpa hakkariensis from T. davidiana based on genetic data.
 T. d. tatvanensis is distinguished from the nominate subspecies, T. d. davidiana, by its lighter color and broader rostrum.